 Using free plugins means that you have placed your trust entirely on developers.
 And the truth is that there is no penalty for a third-party plugin developer that refuses to test the other plugin against other available plugins adding in the repository.

 How much help do you get with WordPress?
 Not much.
 This is because WordPress is an open-source platform.
 There is no customer support team, and you are pretty much on your own, looking for answers to your numerous questions.

 You may have to sift through several blogs and videos for information about WordPress.

-But Webflow comes with an extensive knowledge base that is supported by the Webflow University.
-This is where you come across every information you need about getting started with building websites.
+But Webflow comes with an extensive knowledge base that is supported by Webflow University.
+This is where you come across every piece of information you need about getting started with building websites.
 Users of this platform also access insights about every aspect of the Webflow platform.
 This means that you will come across lots of video tutorial guides.
 You will also be able to get in touch with customer support via phone.